Zambian women's day off for periods stokes debate

 "It helps me to manage my physiological needs (and) I think it's very important that I always endorse it," Shupe Luchembe, 36, a civil servant in the capital Lusaka and mother of three, told AFP.

-"As a woman, it goes without saying that every month I need a special day away from the office to manage myself properly," she added.
+"As a woman, it goes without saying that every month I need a special day away from the office to manage myself properly."

 In Zambia, a southern African country of 15.5 million people, discussing sex and personal health is largely taboo and often surrounded by secrecy and misunderstanding.